gift-exe/gift-exe/README.md

 - 📫 How to reach me: giftabumere247@gmail.com
 - 🌍 visit my website: gift-py.netlify.app (It's honest work, it's not a lot! but it's honest work)

 (ps.
-I can be a little bit informal and playful but it does not mean I'm not serious minded)
+I love be a little bit informal and playful 😅)